eminaktas/get-of-metrics/readme.md

 This version includes Dockerfile installation and only script installation.

+Required parameters to introduce machines in the setup.
+Use "connection-parameters.json" file to intruduce the remote machines and the delay time.

 ## Documentation

 Detailed installation documentation for Node Exporter, Prometheus and Grafana can be found at documentation.docx